Visit this website for up to date information about measures and basic rules in the Netherlands.

 Utrecht is one of the most popular university cities in the Netherlands.
 Because of this, the demand for student housing in and around Utrecht is extremely high.
 Unfortunately, Utrecht University cannot guarantee housing.

 Many students find it difficult and time-consuming to look for accommodation.
 It is a good idea to anticipate the time and effort it may take you to find a room, and start your search several months in advance, even prior to your admission.
 For links to agencies, platforms, tips and tricks that can help your during your search please visit www.uu.nl/housing.
+There are also housing webinars held by the UU international office.
+You can watch one here.

 After arrival at Schiphol Amsterdam Airport, you can take a train to Utrecht Central Station.
 The train station is part of Schiphol Plaza, just follow directions for ‘trains’.
 The airport and train stations are often very busy, so beware of pickpockets.